THEOplayer/react-native-theoplayer/doc/creating-minimal-app.md

 ### Building and running the app

-Finally build and deploy the app.
+Finally, build and deploy the app.
 Make sure an emulator is available, or there is a physical device connected to deploy to.

 ```bash